|Title ID||1586||Collection ID||41|

 "A Pageant of Empire"

 "Given by the children on Empire Day 1933".
 The children perform an Empire Day Pageant.
 Groups of the children are in Scout and Guide uniforms.
 A girl dressed as Britannia is escorted on to a stage by a man dressed in an costume resembling Sir Walter Raleigh.
 The various scout and guide groups carry banners and wear costumes representing their interpretation of countries of the Empire including Canada, New Zealand, South Africa, Australia, West Indies.
-Some are wearing 'black face makeup'.
+Some are wearing 'black face and body makeup' to represent the Caribbean and African States.

 The production context of The Southern Railway Servants' Orphanage at Woking (1928 - 1933?) is unknown but it may have been made to publicize the workings of the Southern Railway Servants' Orphanage, a charitable body dependent upon voluntary contributions.
 The generous screentime afforded images of local guests and events (notably the church parade and the opening of the hospital block) suggests that the film would have been screened locally to an audience of (potential) donors.
 It portrays the Orphanage in a positive light, showing studious, well-clothed children whose lives were brimming with fun and inclusive events such as a sports day and an Empire Day Pageant.